GuyDahn/portfolio/README.md

 # Portfolio Website

-This oortfolio website is a front-end personal portfolio app built with React.js.
+This portfolio website is a front-end personal portfolio app built with React.js.
 Data(JSON) is requested from GitConnected API and this being being parsed accordingly.

 Demo: https://guy-dahn-portfolio.netlify.com/